ArneGockeln/arnegockelndotcom/index.md

 ## What can I do for you?

-I can help you transforming your business or project idea into beautiful **macOS desktop- or iOS mobile applications.** Also I can build high performance low maintenance **web applications** which are working cross-platform in any web browser.
+I can help you transforming your business or project idea into beautiful **macOS desktop- or iOS mobile applications** using the **Qt Framework**.
+Also I can build high performance low maintenance **web applications** which are working cross-platform in any web browser.

 If you need to I can connect **third party APIs** to your existing application.
 A common use case would be to connect to a **JSON API** and read or post some data.